dylanharrisfl/dylanharrisfl/README.md

 ---
 ### Current Role
 I'm currently a Level II IT Technician at MetroTech IT, an MSP based out of Clearwater, Florida.
-I started my journey in tech at a local trade school to earn myself foundational computer networking and IT skills.
+I started my journey in tech at a local trade school to earn myself foundational computer networking and IT skills right out of high school.
 I began at MetroTech in April 2024 and couldn't be happier with the experience and skills I've gained here.

 ---